pottekkat/personal-website/content/posts/apisix-wasm-support.md

 {{< figure src="/images/apisix-wasm-support/proxy-wasm-api.png#center" title="SDK and host ABI with Proxy Wasm" caption="This is explained more in the below sections." link="/images/apisix-wasm-support/proxy-wasm-api.png" target="_blank" class="align-center" >}}

+> [!NOTE]
-> **Note**: APISIX's support for the Proxy Wasm API is still evolving.
+> APISIX's support for the Proxy Wasm API is still evolving.
 See [this issue](https://github.com/api7/wasm-nginx-module/issues/25) for the current progress.

 As a plugin developer, you can write Wasm plugins for APISIX using any available SDKs and compile it to a Wasm binary.
 APISIX will execute this Wasm binary and interact with it through its ABI implementation.